 How Do I Choose the Right Dive Computer?

 Ok, now that you know how does a dive computer work and how to use it properly, what’s next?
-If you are looking to buy a dive computer to accompany you on your next dive, I’d like to help you with that.
+If you are looking to buy one to accompany you on your next dive, I’d like to help you with that.

 When trying to figure out what suits you the best, keep in mind the following factors: